MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/governance.md

 ### Azure Policy - Design recommendations

 - Identify required Azure tags and use the append policy mode to enforce usage.
+Use the [tagging strategy](../../azure-best-practices/resource-tagging.md) article as a starting point

 - Map regulatory and compliance requirements to Azure Policy definitions and Azure role assignments.